stone-payments/stoneco-guidelines/backend/rest/README.md

 * Version 1.0.0 defines the public API.
 The way in which the version number is incremented after this release is dependent on this public API and how it changes.

-* Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards compatible bug fixes are introduced.
+* Patch version Z (x.y.**Z** | Z > 0) MUST be incremented if only backwards compatible bug fixes are introduced.
 A bug fix is defined as an internal change that fixes incorrect behavior.

-* Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards compatible functionality is introduced to the public API.
+* Minor version Y (x.**Y**.z | Y > 0) MUST be incremented if new, backwards compatible functionality is introduced to the public API.
 It MUST be incremented if any public API functionality is marked as deprecated.
 It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
 It MAY include patch level changes.
 Patch version MUST be reset to 0 when minor version is incremented.

-* Major version X (X.y.z | X > 0) MUST be incremented if any backwards incompatible changes are introduced to the public API.
+* Major version X (**X**.y.z | X > 0) MUST be incremented if any backwards incompatible changes are introduced to the public API.
 It MAY include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 ## 10. API throughput restrictions
 ---
-For performance reasons and to ensure a homogeneous response times APIs, it is good practice to limit the consumption of APIs.
+For performance reasons and to ensure homogeneous response times in our APIs, it is good practice to limit the API's consumption.
 This limitation can be performed based on many factors:

 * **Limit requests in a time slot for an authenticated user**.
 Such limitations are usually carried out in public APIs to control abusive access to the APIs.
 There are several approaches such as restricting the number of day / month requests for authenticated users.
 * **Limit requests for public / private consumption API depending on the authenticated user profile**.
-Usually public APIs have limited consumption, always with the concept of ensuring homogeneous consumption of all users allowing resizes infrastructure in stages.
-Now another factor to consider, the payment appears APIs.
-If someone pays for higher demand requests, we can not make this service affects the service consumer of APIs, so normally corresponding changes will be made in infrastructure to ensure the number of requests the client demands, and there is a unique routing requests asigned to the user profile.
+Usually public APIs have limited consumption, always with the concept of ensuring homogeneous consumption of all users allowing resizing infrastructure in stages.
+We have to pay special care to paying consumers in non-free APIs and respect consumer's quotas.

-To manage the rate of requests are often used the following headers in responses of each request:
+To manage request' rates, some headers could be used:

-* **X-Rate-Limit-Limit**: The number of allowed requests in the current period
+* **X-Rate-Limit-Limit**: Allowed request number for current period of time (window)
-* **X-Rate-Limit-Remaining**: The number of remaining requests in the current period
+* **X-Rate-Limit-Remaining**: Remaining request number for current period of time (window)
-* **X-Rate-Limit-Reset**: The number of seconds left in the current period.
-It is necessary to clarify at this point that should not be confused with a timestamp, you should be the seconds remaining to avoid problems with time zones.
+* **X-Rate-Limit-Reset**: The number of seconds left in the current period time (window).
+It is necessary to clarify at this point that should not be confused with a timestamp, you should use seconds remaining to avoid problems with time zones.

-As we can see in the following [link](#examples-api-throughput-restrictions), There are multiple APIs that use these headers (and sometimes more), to inform the user of the limits.
+As we can see in the following [link](#examples-api-throughput-restrictions), There are multiple APIs that use these headers to provide information about throughput and limits.

-For ending this section, when the request limit is reached, the response will return this code status: ***HTTP - 429 Too Many Requests*** as indicated in the [RFC 6585 Section 4](#rfc-6585-section-4)
+Finally, , when request limit is reached, response will return this code status: ***HTTP - 429 Too Many Requests*** as indicated in the [RFC 6585 Section 4](#rfc-6585-section-4)

 ## 11. OAuth